Benefits of Using a Water Softener

 Clog-Free Plumbing and Fixtures

-Showerheads in homes with hard water can lose 75 percent of their flow rate in fewer than 18 months.
+Showerheads in homes with hard water can lose 75 percent of their flow rate in less than 18 months.
 Soft water keeps the brilliance and full flow for faucets and showerheads, nearly as well as the day they were added.

 Over time, hard water can cause minerals to become concentrated in your washing machine and dishwasher.